 The Education Center

-The Education Center (Utbildningscenter Autism AB) is a non-profit company owned by the Autism and Asperger Association.
+The Education Center (Utbildningscenter Autism AB) is a non-profit company owned by the Autism Sweden.
 The Education Center offers trainings to professionals, persons with disabilities and their families.

 The Autism Foundation